 Apprentices registered with the ITA may be eligible for temporary Financial Supports while they attend ITA approved training for their apprenticeship.
-The Employment Program of British Columbia (EPBC) provides employment services and supports to apprentices and delivers it through a network of WorkBC Employment Services Centres (ESC’s).
+The Employment Program of British Columbia (EPBC) provides employment services and supports to apprentices and delivers it through a network of WorkBC Apprentice Services.

 Part I Financial Supports also known as Employment Insurance (EI) benefits are typically income replacement and are provided through Service Canada.
 Any questions and/or concerns regarding EI benefits should be directed to Service Canada.